 My Sister, The Serial Killer

 Korede, when she’s not cleaning up Ayoola’s messes, is an efficient, tidy nurse with a secret crush on her coworker, Tade.
 He feels warm affection for her too, and it might even be on the way something more, when Ayoola stops by Korede’s workplace.
-Naturally, Tade falls instantly in love with his friend’s gorgeous sister, and only Korede knows that each date brings him closer to being her next victim.
+Naturally, Tade falls instantly in love with his work friend’s gorgeous sister, and only Korede knows that each date brings him closer to being her next victim.
 As she tries to prevent the inevitable outcome for Tade, Korede remembers Ayoola’s previous relationships, their childhood with a cruel father, and the experiences that created Ayoola and their relationship.
-I never sympathized with Ayoola, she was mostly heartless and selfish, but I still didn’t want her to get caught, because Korede cared about her so much and worked so hard to keep her sister safe.
+I never exactly sympathized with Ayoola, she was mostly heartless and selfish, but I still didn’t want her to get caught and punished, mostly because Korede cared about her so much and worked so hard to keep her sister safe.

-Despite the theme, it wasn’t gory.
+Despite the theme, this book wasn’t gory.
 Like in The Devotion of Suspect X, the plot hinges on murder, but fortunately for me, most of the gore happens offstage.
 There’s really just blood, lots of blood for Korede to clean up.
 The story is about the relationship between sisters, and how far Korede will go to protect her sister.

 5 comments